 Dermatology is a competitive specialty in medicine.
 Limited openings in dermatology residency programs mean that many medical students compete for a few select spots.
 Dermatology is an appealing specialty to many prospective doctors, because unlike emergency room physicians or surgeons, dermatologists generally do not have to work excessive hours or be “on-call” weekends and holidays.
 Moreover, the popularity of cosmetic dermatology has made it a growing field with many lucrative opportunities.
 It is not unusual for dermatology clinics to market themselves exclusively as cosmetic dermatology centers, and for dermatologists to specialize exclusively in these procedures.

-Consider visiting a dermatologist to talk about why he or she entered the field and what the field of dermatology is like.
+Consider visiting a dermatologist to talk about why they entered the field and what the field of dermatology is like.